sakjain92/Fractional-GPUs/doc/FAQ.md

 +-----------------------------------------------------------------------------+
 ```

+## I have multiple GPUs attached to my machine.
+How do I select which GPU the application should use?

+Our APIs currently only support a single GPU.
+The first GPU mentioned by ```nvidia-smi``` (device 0) is selected by default.
+To modify the GPU mentioned as first, please refer to CUDA docuemntation (see *CUDA_VISIBLE_DEVICES*).

 ## I cannot run the application as it complains "error while loading shared libraries: libcuda.so" or "error while loading shared libraries: libcudart.so"

 There can be four reasons for this:

 * Environment variables *PATH* or *LD_LIBRARY_PATH* are not configured properly <br/>
     Both these variables should point to cuda installation path.
-Refer to *$PROJ_DIR/doc/BUILD.md*
+Refer to [doc/BUILD.md](../doc/BUILD.md).

 * CUDA SDK is not installed  <br/>
     Check that the CUDA SDK is installed by running following command